jorge-cardoso/jorge-cardoso.github.io/index.md

 <p><img src="./images/Jorge_Cardoso_2021.png" height="128" width="155" style="float:left;margin:0 20px 0 0;"/></p>

-I currently lead the **Ultra-scale AIOps Lab** and I take a dual role of Chief Architect and Engineer Manager at the [Huawei Munich Research Center](http://www.huawei.eu/research-and-innovation) in Munich, Germany and [Huawei Ireland Research Center](https://huawei.eu/what-we-do/digital-transformation) in Dublin, Ireland.
+I currently lead the **Ultra-scale AIOps Lab**.
+I take a dual role of Chief Architect and Engineer Manager at the
+[Huawei Munich Research Center](http://www.huawei.eu/research-and-innovation) in Munich, Germany and [Huawei Ireland Research Center](https://huawei.eu/what-we-do/digital-transformation) in Dublin, Ireland.

 You can find more information about our work: